 Finally, we’re ready to issue a certificate.

 The command is largely self-explanatory.
-Note though that as written it
+Note though that while you’re testing,

-communicates with Let’s Encrypt’s staging environment, so the certificate issued
+Let’s Encrypt’s staging environment, so the certificate issued won’t be accepted

 looser.
 Once you’ve tested

-the script and got it configured, you should remove the
+the script and got it configured, remove the

-re-run the setup to ensure that future renewals will use the production
+setup to ensure that future renewals will use the production environment.

 The command takes a little while, because it must communicate with Let’s Encrypt, then modify my DNS records and sleep a while before asking Let’s Encrypt to check them.
 Eventually, it generates a certificate and runs the reload hook to put it into the Java keystore and restart the various services on the Cloud Key.

 The final step is to automate renewal using systemd. acme.sh can automatically generate a cron file, but I prefer systemd for its flexibility and because it’s what I use on my other machines.
 There’s a helpful wiki page on the topic, at least, and I largely followed its advice.